-Whitmore is a non-commercial hot spring located in the Mammoth Lakes area of the eastern Sierra Mountains and is surrounded by the Inyo National Forest.
+Whitmore is a non-commercial hot spring located in the Mammoth Lakes area of the Eastern Sierra and is surrounded by the Inyo National Forest.
 The hot springs are said to have been formed as a result of volcanic activity more than 760,000 years ago.
 The area where Whitmore is located is also home to a small community who have enjoyed the healing and other health benefits of the geothermal springs for hundreds of years.
 The hot soak at Whitmore is one of the best-kept secrets in California which means that it would be unlikely for you to see large crowds when you visit these scenic and beautiful hot springs.

 Whitmore Hot Springs Pools

 The primary and sole hot pool can comfortably accommodate 4-6 people at any given time.
 The temperatures are above 100 degrees, even in winter when the surrounding Sierra Nevada Mountains are frigid.
 Whitmore Hot Springs is ideal if you appreciate hot springs in their natural state that are not modified to be more commercially appealing.

 Whitmore is available to the general public, and there are no fees to enjoy the wondrous place.
 Visitors are STRONGLY encouraged to keep the area clean in order to ensure that the hot springs continue to be enjoyed by future generations.

 Camping is widely available in the vicinity of the hot springs.
 There are several campsites to choose from, including; McGee Creek RV Park and Campground, Big Springs Campground, Convict Lake Campground and Brown’s Owen River Campground.

 McGee Creek Campground is opened between April and October and requires a minimum two-night stay for weekends and a three-night stay for major holidays.
 You are required to make advanced reservations to secure your camping spot at McGee Creek RV Park and Campground.